WoltLab/docs.woltlab.com/docs/javascript_new-api_core.md

----
-title: Core Modules and Functions - JavaScript API
+# Core Modules and Functions - JavaScript API
-sidebar: sidebar
-permalink: javascript_new-api_core.html
-folder: javascript
----

 A brief overview of common methods that may be useful when writing any module.